 - Backups: over 5 hard drives in different locations.

-the sole purpose of this ranking is to promote my software development skills and related issues (e.g., attitude at work).
+the sole purpose of this ranking is to promote my software development skills and related issues (e.g., objectivity or attitude at work).
 I have created the whole system (i.e., ranking algorithms, crawling bots, storage/backup/sync subsystems, etc.) completely from scratch and am the only person dealing it (+ optimising/debugging/extending its functionalities).
 The results of this ranking are automatically generated by a set of applications built to deliver the objectively best outputs.
-I might perform corrections to ensure the reliability of the conclusions, never to intentionally benefit/damage anyone.Domain ranking search
+I might perform some corrections to ensure its overall reliability, but never to intentionally benefit/damage anyone.Domain ranking search

 |This functionality allows to search through the last domain ranking version.
 It is URL-friendly and supports the following input scenarios:|

 - When inputting an individual full/partial domain name or URL, the highest-ranked match is returned.
 Exact matches will always be preferred.

 - When writing "top" or "first" ("bottom" or "last") [number of records up to 250], the corresponding top (bottom) domains are returned.